PicoriBlade/Comp-322-Labs/README.md

 formatting is done.  now I need to work on a way get it to read binary from the args if no file

+2/15/2020
+finished the project
+theres a problem where the last error checker has a loop that sets some booleans and when the loop ends, anything that uses those booleans in the rest of the code is ignored.
+I spent over an hr trying to figure it out and Im done.
+Frustrating at least it isnt too harmful to the code as it will still work on the proper conditions. it just wont display a error message